Solitary fibrous tumorMesothelioma - benign; Mesothelioma - fibrous; Pleural fibroma

 Exams and Tests

-Pleural effusion (fluid escaping into the membranes around the lungs) is a complication.
+Fluid escaping into the membranes around the lungs (pleural effusion) is a complication.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you notice symptoms of mesothelioma.
+Call for an appointment with your provider if you notice symptoms of SFT.

 Haithcock BE, Zagar TM, Zhang L, Stinchcombe TE.
 Diseases of the pleura and mediastinum.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 73.